An inexact variable metric proximal linearization method for composite optimization on manifolds: Conclusion

 \section{Conclusion}

-For the general composite problem \eqref{prob} with a $\mathcal{C}^2$-smooth embedded closed submanifold $\mathcal{M}$, we proposed an inexact variable metric proximal linearization method RiVMPL.
-Unlike the IRPG in Huang and Wei \cite{Huang2023} and the RiALM in Xu et al. \cite{Xu2024}, RiVMPL solves a strongly convex composite problem inexactly with an easily implementable inexactness criterion at each iteration.
-Under the boundedness assumption on the restricted level set $\mathcal{L}_{\Theta}(x^0)$, we established the $O(\epsilon^{-2})$ iteration complexity and the $O(\epsilon^{-2})$ calls to the subproblem solver for returning an $\epsilon$-stationary point defined with a direct measure, and if the DFO in Necoara and Patrascu \cite{Necoara2016} is used as an inner solver, the $O(\epsilon^{-4})$ oracle complexity bound was derived for the RiVMPL with $\mathcal{Q}_{k}$ specified as in Section \ref{sec6.1} to return an $\epsilon$-stationary point.
-We also proved the full convergence of the iterate sequence under the KL property of the function $\Xi_{\widetilde{c}}$, and characterized the local convergence rate under the KL property of $\Xi$ with exponent $q\in[1/2,1)$.
-The KL property of $\Xi_{\widetilde{c}}$ is easily checked as long as the explicit expression of $\mathcal{M}$ is available, and a condition on the original functions was provided to verify the KL property of $\Xi$ with exponent $q\in[1/2,1)$.
+For the composite problem \eqref{prob} with a $\mathcal{C}^2$-smooth embedded closed submanifold $\mathcal{M}$, we proposed an inexact variable metric proximal linearization method RiVMPL, and proved the full convergence of the iterate sequence under the boundedness assumption on the iterate sequence and the KL property of the potential function $\Xi_{\widetilde{c}}$.
+The idea of introducing a variable metric linear operator to tackle the nonlinearity of $F$ and using the inexactness criterion for the solving of subproblems is not new, but its full convergence analysis on the iterate sequence is nontrivial and needs to overcome new difficulty caused by the manifold constraint.
+As far as we know, this is the first algorithm with a full convergence certificate for \eqref{prob}.
+Moreover, under the boundedness assumption on the iterate sequence, we established the $O(\epsilon^{-2})$ iteration complexity and the $O(\epsilon^{-2})$ calls to the subproblem solver for returning an $\epsilon$-stationary point defined with a direct measure, and if the DFG in \cite{Necoara2016} to return the average primal iterate is used as an inner solver, the $O(\epsilon^{-3})$ oracle complexity bound was derived for the RiVMPL with $\mathcal{Q}_{k}$ specified as in Theorem \ref{oracle} to return an $\epsilon$-stationary point.
+We also provide a checkable condition for the potential function $\Xi_{\widetilde{c}}$ to satisfy the KL property with exponent $q\in[1/2,1)$.
 Numerical tests validated the efficiency of the RiVMPL armed with the dual semismooth Newton method.